-- Audit handling practices and PPE to identify potential instances of exposure during the task associated with the above-BEI result; - Change handling practice and PPE to prevent suspected exposure and re-monitor. - Stand down the individual from jobs that were associated with the above-BEI result.
-A suggested follow-up approach is that the worker remain stood down if a second test a week later is still above BEI, and not return to work until a third (or later) test is below it.
+- Audit handling practices and PPE to identify potential instances of exposure during the task associated with the above-BEI result; - Change handling practice and PPE to prevent suspected exposure and re-monitor.

-Above-BEI results are considered unacceptable in terms of the OSH guidelines, whilst 'no detectable fluoroacetate' (less than 1 part per billion) is an ideal result.
-However, urine samples that are below the BEI, but still have some detectable concentration of fluoroacetate (i.e. concentrations of \geq 1 but \leq 15 μg fluoroacetate per litre) still indicate that exposure has occurred.
+Above-BEI results are considered unacceptable, whilst 'no detectable fluoroacetate' (less than 1 part per billion) is an ideal result.
+However, urine samples that are below the BEI, but still have some detectable concentration of fluoroacetate (i.e. concentrations of $\geq 1$ but $\leq 15 \mu g$ fluoroacetate per litre) still indicate that exposure has occurred.
 In these cases further attention is needed to appropriate health and safety precautions, and at least one 'follow up' monitoring of the individual is required.